-Access: From the nearest JR Station Minakami Station it is a 30-minute bus ride.
-Get off at Takaragawa Iriguchi bus stop from where it is a 20-minute walk to the onsen.
+Access: From the nearest JR Station, Minakami Station, it’s a 30-minute bus ride.
+Get off at Takaragawa Iriguchi bus stop from where it takes 20 minutes on foot to the onsen.
 You can get to the onsen in about 3 hours from Tokyo.

 Price: 2,000円 (about $18 or 17€)

 Traditional Onsen Ryokan With Mixed Open-Air Baths: Yarimikan (槍見舘) is a hot spring ryokan located in Shin-Hotaka Onsen near Okuhida.
 This onsen features 2 unisex outdoor baths, 1 women-only open-air bath, 4 private open-air baths, and an Ashiyu.
 The 2 indoor baths are gender-separated.